Understanding the Schedule

 Rearranging the resources, how they appear from top to bottom, helps organize which resources to be at the top and how they should follow each other.

-- Search Schedule Resource Group from the search icon at the top-right corner, and select it from the options that appear.
+- Search Schedule Resource Group from the icon, at the top-right corner, and select it from the options that appear.

 - From the window that opens, select Default, as it is the group the resources are created.

-From the list of all the resources displayed, select the resource to rearrange and click on Move Up or Move Down from the actions bar.
+From the list of all the resources displayed, select the resource to rearrange and click on Move Up or Move Down from the menu bar.